Unboxed-Software/solana-advance-mobile/README.md

 4. **Sign up for NFT.Storage API**

-We are using NFT.storage to host our NFTs since they do this for free.
+We'll be using NFT.storage to host our NFTs with IPFS since they do this for free.
 [Sign up, and create yourself an API key](https://nft.storage/manage/).
-Keep this api key private, we will put this into an `.env` file later.
+Keep this API key private.
+We'll put this into an `.env` file later.

-### 2. Create the App
+### 2. Create the App scaffold

+We'll be using Expo to build and run our app.
+However, since the `@solana-mobile/mobile-wallet-adapter-protocol` package includes native code, we need to make some minor modifications.
+We'll be using the [method described in the Solana mobile docs](https://docs.solanamobile.com/react-native/expo#running-the-app).

-We are using Expo, however, since the `@solana-mobile/mobile-wallet-adapter-protocol` package we will use includes native code, we cannot build and [run Expo normally](https://docs.solanamobile.com/react-native/expo#running-the-app).
-We’ll need to build it first, and then run our development client.
-You can do this locally, or use an Expo account to have them build it for you.
-We are going to build this locally, if you want expo to build it [follow the Solana Mobile’s guide](https://docs.solanamobile.com/react-native/expo#local-vs-eas-builds).
+We’ll first build the app, and then separately run our development client.
+You can do this locally or use an Expo account to have them build it for you.
+We will be using the local option.
+Feel free to [follow Solana Mobile’s guide](https://docs.solanamobile.com/react-native/expo#local-vs-eas-builds) if you want to have Expo build the app for you.

 Let’s create our app with the following:
 `npx create-expo-app -t expo-template-blank-typescript solana-expo`